Home > Types of Positions

 Types of Positions

 Positions in which an employee's standard work schedule requires a minimum of 30 hours of work per week.
 Full-time Regular and Term staff are eligible for most employee benefits.

 Part-time positions are those in which an employee's standard work schedule requires less than 30 hours of work per week.
-Part-time employees will accrue vacation and sick time at a rate related to the number of regularly scheduled work hours per week, however, they are not eligible for most employment benefits.
+Part-time employees will earn leave time at a rate related to the number of regularly scheduled work hours per week, however, they are not eligible for most employment benefits.

 Ongoing positions with no defined ending date are considered "Regular" positions.
 That does not mean a regular position cannot end - it means there is no current expectation that it will end at a defined time.
 Full-time regular staff are eligible for most employee benefits.